MSc-Thesis-Samy/report/readme.md

 * [ ] Update framework section with the dyn stuff and early stopping
 * [ ] Optional?
 Add sample HPC job script in the experiments section
 * [ ] Diwscus python script in experiments workflow section
+* [ ] Tables with percentage of optimal solutions found in the experiments section for the (1 + 1) NA algorithm